zhangsu/seal/README.md

 ## Character Encoding

-UTF-8 should be used to encode the source code or at least the path strings so that SEAL can properly input audio files using paths that contain multi-byte (Chinese, Japanese, etc.) characters.
+UTF-8 should be used to encode the source code or at least the path strings so that Seal can properly input audio files using paths that contain multi-byte (Chinese, Japanese, etc.) characters.

 ## Redistribution